 Support person: in addition to assisting with filming, a support person may be beneficial in taking notes and troubleshooting technical issues if required.
 If you live in a residential care facility, it may be possible to request a care attendant or nurse to assist you during the appointment.
 In this situation, you may also need to utilise a technology device supplied by the facility.
 Wherever possible, provide staff with sufficient notice to maximise their ability to allocate the appropriate amount of time required to assist you both before and during the appointment.

 Despite the increasing use of telehealth to provide healthcare, there are still times when face-to-face appointments are important and necessary.
 If in doubt, contact your health provider to discuss your options.

-You can also contact the Health Team at Parkinson’s Victoria if you require further information on 1800 644 189.
+- contact the Health Team at Parkinson’s Victoria if you require further information on 1800 644 189.
 They can also email you a copy of non motor symptoms and 'wearing off' questionnaires that can come in handy for your neurologist appointment.

 - Download and print this checklist to make sure all steps you need to take are covered.